capitalone/DataProfiler/.github/CONTRIBUTING.md

 ## Updating Dependencies
 If you make changes to the `requirements` text files, please also update the `additional_dependencies` list under the `mypy` hook in `.pre-commit-config.yaml`.
 This is necessary for accurate type-checking.

+## Contributing Documentation Changes and Fixes
+Please see the `gh-pages` and `dev-gh-pages` branches for all documentation.